CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ther, hr, others\
 ward, ard, towards

+<-- cspell:enable -->

 ### General Method

 ![alt text](assets/manual-cropped/m017.png){: .def}

-Manual:

 different, different, difference, acknowledge, especially, circumstance, extraordinary, representative

 ### Phrases

 able to do, as it is, I am not, I have had, I shall be very, to be, ought to have been, with a view to,

 ### Abbreviations for Common Words

 ![alt text](assets/manual-cropped/m018.png){: .def}

-Manual: about, always, am, I’m,  amount, an, a, and, any, are, were, be, been, because, between, but, can, can be, child, could, do, does, down, ever,  for,  form, friend, good, great, have, had, made, might, more, most, not, can't, nothing, of, of the, on,  only, one, once, perhaps, right, round,  self, selves, shall, she, should,  themselves, therefore, thing, thing, throughout, to, into, under, week, would, which,  with, you, yours
+about, always, am, I’m,  amount, an, a, and, any, are, were, be, been, because, between, but, can, can be, child, could, do, does, down, ever,  for,  form, friend, good, great, have, had, made, might, more, most, not, can't, nothing, of, of the, on,  only, one, once, perhaps, right, round,  self, selves, shall, she, should,  themselves, therefore, thing, thing, throughout, to, into, under, week, would, which,  with, you, yours

 ![alt text](assets/manual-cropped/m019.png){: .def}